Reds vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 52 hits with eight doubles, a triple, three home runs, 12 walks and 24 RBI.
-He's also stolen 11 bases.
+- Hoerner has eight doubles, a triple, three home runs, 12 walks and 24 RBI (52 total hits).
+He's also swiped 11 bases.

 Hoerner Recent Games